 Again, all of these are expanded upon in the TV page.

-The fact that recent show titles now incorporate his name (in the Title) is a clear indicator of exactly WHO the star of the show is.
+The fact that recent show titles now incorporate his name (within the Title) is a clear indicator of exactly WHO the star of the show is.

 He may have once had a tour promotional tag of “clean suit, dirty mouth” (Best of Ultimate Gold Greatest Hits) but he knows exactly how far to push it in front of a TV audience and is respected as a professional that can run a set.